NC State Extension Publications

 Sycamore leaf beetle grubs are usually hidden inside their cases.

-The sycamore leaf beetle grub is completely hidden inside its ca
+A sycamore leaf beetle grub hidden by its case

 The sycamore leaf beetle grub is completely hidden inside its case.